Ummuhan-web/SONAR/README.md

 ## Reusability:
 This template can be reused for additional Availability Zones by importing the respective subnets in the same region.

+# Explanation of CloudFormation Outputs

+The following outputs are provided by the CloudFormation template for the infrastructure:

+## 1. VPC ID
+- **Description**: Outputs the ID of the VPC.
+- **Usage**: This can be used to identify and reference the VPC where resources are provisioned.

+## 2. Public Subnets & Private Subnets
+- **Description**: Outputs the IDs of the public and private subnets across the three Availability Zones.
+- **Usage**: These subnet IDs can be used for placing resources in specific subnets, like EC2 instances, load balancers, etc.

+## 3. NAT Gateways
+- **Description**: Outputs the IDs of the NAT Gateways created in each AZ.
+- **Usage**: The NAT Gateway IDs are used to route outbound internet traffic from private subnets through the respective NAT Gateway in each AZ.

+## 4. ALB DNS Name
+- **Description**: Outputs the DNS name of the Application Load Balancer (ALB).
+- **Usage**: The DNS name is used to access the web application served by the EC2 instances behind the ALB.

+## 5. Auto Scaling Group Name
+- **Description**: Outputs the name of the EC2 Auto Scaling group.
+- **Usage**: This is useful for managing and monitoring the EC2 Auto Scaling group, which ensures the web server instances are highly available.

+## 6. Aurora DB Cluster Endpoint
+- **Description**: Outputs the endpoint of the Amazon Aurora DB Cluster.
+- **Usage**: The endpoint is used to connect the application (running on EC2) to the Aurora database for read/write operations.

+## 7. Aurora DB Cluster Read Endpoint
+- **Description**: Outputs the read-only endpoint of the Aurora DB Cluster.
+- **Usage**: The read endpoint is used for offloading read operations to improve the performance and scalability of the database.

+These outputs are crucial for understanding and utilizing the resources provisioned by the CloudFormation template, making it easier to manage, connect, and scale the infrastructure.